clicon/clixon-controller-docs/tutorial.rst

 Prerequisites
 =============

+Before you start, you need to have the following:

 1. Either a virtual machine or a physical machine where you have root access.
 2. Docker installed on the machine.